 To be clear, Google for Jobs is not a third-party aggregator but rather an extension of the Google search engine.
 The important thing to know about Google for Jobs is that nobody can post to the platform directly and jobs cannot be sponsored or turned into ads.

 Google will only pull jobs from where they are already published online, and categorizes them according to both the structured data they can read on your job and their own complex search algorithms.

 What does this mean for your staffing firm?

-Because it’s not possible to sponsor content on Google for Jobs, your staffing company must consider two things:
+Because it’s not possible to create advertisements using Google for Jobs, your staffing company must consider two things:

 - What are you doing to make sure your jobs are showing up on Google for Jobs in the first place?
 Are you optimizing your jobs for Google for Jobs by making sure that you’re including structured data and using their Indexing API?
 (Don’t know if your jobs can do that?
 Reach out to one of our marketing educators to learn about the features of the Haley Marketing job board!)

 - What other recruitment marketing strategies are you using to find candidates and increase applications?
 Here’s where Google Ads come back into the mix as just one tactic to consider mixing into your digital strategy.

 Ready to see if advertising on Google is the right fit for you?
 Have more questions about your jobs showing up on Google for Jobs?

 Send our team a message– our tech and marketing experts are here to help!